CodeByMixxie/CodeByMixxie/README.md

 🎓 BTech CSE student at Bennett University (Class of 2029)
 💻 Learning Python, problem-solving, and how to build cool stuff
-🌱 Currently building: a To-Do app in Python
 📚 Exploring app & game development (Pygame, Kivy soon!)
 ⭐ 5⭐️ in Python on HackerRank
 🔗 [Check out my LinkedIn](https://www.linkedin.com/in/michelle-bachan-9656ab367/)